Skip to Content

 Many marine mammals feed underwater.
 Find out how here

-Gila monsters and rattlesnakes are crepuscular, which explains why sightings of these animals do not happen very often.
-For reptiles, avoiding heat is vital as they use their environment’s temperature to regulate their body temperature.
+Gila monsters and rattlesnakes are both crepuscular.
+Reptiles are cold-blooded so avoiding the heat is vital as they use the environment’s temperature to regulate their body temperature.
 Even on a mild day in the desert, staying in the sun can quickly cause death due to heat exposure.

 Smaller animals will dig burrows to avoid daytime temperatures.
 It is much cooler below ground, and many small mammals, most reptiles, and all desert amphibians use this technique.

 Some desert animals will aestivate during the hottest hours of the day.
 Aestivation is similar to hibernation.
-An animal will enter a deep sleep where their heart and metabolic rates fall and their core body temperature.
+An animal will enter a deep sleep where their heart and metabolic rates fall, bringing down their body temperature.
 Their reduced metabolic rate means they use less energy.
-Once the temperature cools, the animal will come round and be active.
+Once the temperature cools, the animal will come around and be active.

-Do you know why animals hibernate?
-Find out here
+Do you know which animals drink salt water?
+Find out here.

 Water Retention